 $1.00 per Person for Title I School

 Bring your school or camp group for a fun-filled interactive scavenger hunt activity in our museum!
-Scavenger hunts typically last roughly 30 minutes and begin with a brief introduction to our museum. followed by self-guided exploration.
-Our scavenger hunt worksheets come in a wide variety of topics and themes, from "Machines in the Museum" (looking at scientific instruments) to "Meet the Elements" (exploring the Periodic Table) or "Behind the Science" (introducing "hidden figures" of science discovery) and more.
+Scavenger hunts typically last roughly 30 minutes and begin with a brief introduction to our museum, followed by self-guided exploration.
+Our scavenger hunt worksheets come in a wide variety of topics and themes, including:

 history, science, chemistry